openfaas/workshop/lab7.md

   && faas deploy -f issue-bot.yml
 ```

-Now create new issues in the `bot-tester` repo and type different possitive and negative statements in the issue body.

-Check whether `positive` and `review` labels were properly applied.
+Now try it out by creating some new issues in the `bot-tester` repository.
+Check whether `positive` and `review` labels were properly applied and consult the GitHub Webhooks page if you are not sure that the messages are getting through or if you suspect an error is being thrown.

-Now return to the [main page for Q&A](./README.md).
+Now return to the [main page](./README.md) for Q&A or to read the appendix.